stephyraju/spiceworld/README.md

 #### Wireframes

-Mock-ups were created early on in this project, using pencil and paper.
+Mock-ups were created early on in this project.
 I've used [Balsamiq Wireframes](https://balsamiq.com/) during the Scope Plane part of the design and planning process for this project.
+All of my wireframes for this project can be found here
 #### Features
 ##### Existing Features
 ##### Features Left to Implement